aa-tan/REMS_Data_Mining/README.md

 Lastly, the script creates a JSON file using the filepath to the CSV as it's object id.

+The script will also record the names of files that have been processed (parsed_files.json) in order to prevent re-processing the file.

 #### properties.json
 The properties defines the write location of the CSV/JSON files and also defines the read location of the MSL dataset.
+Stores name of database to be written in JSON files.

-Edit the `write_location: ""` and `data_path: ""` entries with the desired path.
+Edit the `write_location: ""` and `data_path: ""` values with the desired path.

 Example:
-`write_location: "./CONVERTED_DATA/"`
+`write_location: "./log/data_entries"`
-`data_path: "./RAW_DATA/SOL_1-50/"`
+`data_path: "./raw_data/sol-1_50"`

-It is important to note that the write location must already exist and must also have a directory named `CSV` within it for the script to generate the files correctly.
+Edit the `database: ""` value to define the name of the database

+#### parsed_files.json
+Stores the file names of files that have been processed and should not be re-processed.

+For first use, make sure the JSON file contains an empty list `[]`

 ## Usage